 A conspiracy to frame the CJI?
 Justice Patnaik seeks more information from IB

-New Delhi, June 04: Former Supreme Court judge AK Patnaik said he has called for some more information from the intelligence agencies - CBI, IB - and Delhi Police to find truth behind the allegations of "larger conspiracy" to frame the Chief Justice of India Ranjan Gogoi.
+New Delhi, June 04: Former Supreme Court judge A K Patnaik said he has called for some more information from the intelligence agencies - CBI, IB - and Delhi Police to find truth behind the allegations of "larger conspiracy" to frame the Chief Justice of India Ranjan Gogoi.

 Justice Patnaik was appointed by the Supreme Court to hold an inquiry into the sensational allegations including the fixing of benches after a lawyer claimed that a larger conspiracy was at work in the Supreme Court.